github-education-resources/graduation/_data/ibrahimAnis/ibrahimAnis.md

-﻿---
+---
 name: Ibrahim Anis
-institution: Ujjain Engineering College,Ujjain
+institution: Ujjain Engineering College, Ujjain
 profile_pic: ibrahim.png
-quote: Life is like a game and you have to play better than anyone else.
+quote: "Life is like a game of chess and you have to play better than anyone else!"
 github_user: ibrahimAnis
 ---